TMiclot/MICLOT/User_Guide/Manual.md

 ## Theory behind MICLOT

-This part explain all the theory behind the development of the script.
-It it a key for a better understanding of how to use it.
+This section provides an in-depth explanation of the theoretical underpinnings behind the development of MICLOT.
+Understanding these concepts is essential to understanding how to use the software effectively.

 - [Element properties](__element_properties.md)
 - [Amino acids properties](__amino_acids_properties.md)